gatlin/racket-xmpp/README.md

 ## Copyright and License

-Copyright &copy; 2016 Tony Garnock-Jones
+Copyright &copy; 2016 Tony Garnock-Jones.
+With contributions in 2018 by Gatlin Johnson.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by